tungstenfabric/tf-jenkins/README.md

 If that review that current depends on gets new patchset then checks for current review will be cancelled.

 After checking TF CI posts a message with results along with timings, links to logs.
 Overall time is a time for whole checking.
 And stream time is a summarized time from all jobs in this stream.
 Sometimes stream time can be bigger that checks time due to parallel runs.

+General workflow of gerrit assumes working with labels - <https://gerrit-review.googlesource.com/Documentation/config-labels.html>
+Current implementation is following: People sets only 'Code-Review' and 'Approved' label at anytime of review lifecycle - sometimes just one person can do it, sometimes project has agreement to wait for two people.
+It's possible to reset label's value back to any other value to stop merging or if person changes the opinion.
+‘Verified’ label is set by CI: +1/-1 for checking and +2/-2 for gating. '+1' means that basic checks passed against current sourcecode state plus current (and dependent) patchset.
+When Code-Review is +2 and Approved is +1 then CI starts gating.
+If it’s successful then CI sets +2 for Verified and then merges the change.

 ## Used tools